lsmucassi/bizznislog.com/README.md

 - [ ] Implement a Business Profile
 - [ ] Implement a Business rating by user
 - [ ] Validate one user to rate once
+- [ ] Implement an admin dashbord for businesses
+- [ ] Implement an admin dashboard for developers/support